Sanaebadi97/TDDAndroidUnitTest/README.md

 ## Develop a real app using TDD (Test-driven development) :heart_eyes:

-**You'll learn to build professional grade unit tests using popular libraries like JUnit5 (Jupiter) and Mockito.** :grin:
+**You'll learn to build professional grade unit tests using popular libraries like JUnit5 (Jupiter) and Mockito** :grin:

 ### Here's what you will see in the course:

-Every line of code is written and explained on video
+Every line of code is written and explained on video :yum:

 - JUnit5 (local unit tests)